In some cases, you might have to reconcile your Shopify sales information with your bank feed in Xero.

 These instructions assume you are using Shopify Payments to process credit card transactions and you've already mapped your payment account to the bank account where your credit card batch deposit is made.

-Export Shopify Payments Fees and Adjustments
+Export Shopify Payments fees and adjustments

 You can then choose a Payout fees and adjustments account.